otonyoadmin/knowledgebaseotonyo/pages/14.there-is-no-i-in-self/default.md

 ---
-title: 'is There is no ''I'' in Self'
+title: 'There is no ''I'' in Self'
 taxonomy:
     category:
         - 'One-Door Psychosynthesis'